trent-tarala/Yondo-Tracker/README.md

 - These numbers are calculated based on what's left
 - Example: If "Chaser: 25%" appears, you have a 25% chance of pulling a chaser with your next pack

+The probability deviation chart helps track probability changes:
+- Use the toggles to switch between Chasers, Teams, and Floors
+- The grey line shows the starting probability (baseline)
+- The solid line shows how probabilities change as packs are opened
+- The deviation indicator shows if you're above/below baseline:
+  - Yellow means you're close to baseline (within ±5%)
+  - Green means probabilities are better than baseline (>5% above)
+  - Red means probabilities are worse than baseline (>5% below)
+- Hover over the line to see exact probabilities at any point

 ### Teams Section
 - All 32 NFL teams are displayed
 - Unpulled teams appear in gray